-Plaintiff Defendant Date Case 9 Crime/accusatio n Document Surname Forename Surname Forename Initiated Description Туре Notes Ref.
-No. DD MM YYYY Wills Elizabeth Lucinda Bickley Honor 21 11 1831 Assault Elizabeth Lucinda Wills was the wife of John Wills.
+Plaintiff Defendant Date Cas e Crime/accusation n Document Surname Forename Surname Forename Initiated Description Туре Notes Ref.
+No. DD MM YYYY Burnell Edward Bartlett jnr Tilley Emanuel William 19 11 1832 Fraud Fr Edward Burnell accused Bartlett and Tilley of defrauding his wife, Hannah, by attempting to pass off on her a fake £10 note supposedly issued by the Wootton Bassett Bank; the document was a fraudulent and worthless piece of paper.
+William Henry Fowles and others provided witness testimony.
+Bartlett and Tilley were remanded in custody pending a trial at the next Quarter Sessions.
+1831/001e Andrews George Besley James 21 11 1831 Assault А Andrews of Easton claimed that Besley had struck him in the mouth without any provocation.
+The incident took place near the Red Lion in Wells and was witnessed by Jacob Savage, also of Easton.
+Besley was fined 5/- with costs of 10/- or, in default of payment, to be imprisoned for one calendar month.
+1831/002 Wills Elizabeth Lucinda Bickley Honor 21 11 1831 Assault А Elizabeth Lucinda Wills was the wife of John Wills.
 She claimed that she had lent a bed to Honor Bickley and when she went around to collect it, she was pushed out of the house and had a pail of water thrown over her.
 Bickley was fined 5/- with costs of 10/- or, in default of payment, to be imprisoned for one calendar month.
-1831/003 Ward Jane Cottell James 14 12 1831 Assault А James Cottell lived in Chamberlain Street and had become incensed by someone ringing his door bell and running away.
+1831/003 Ward Jane Cottell James 14 12 1831 Assault James Cottell lived in Chamberlain Street and had become incensed by someone ringing his door bell and running away.
 When it happened again he went out of the house in pursuit and came across Jane Ward, servant to Mr Foster, who was walking towards Grove Lane; this was the opposite direction to that taken by the young men who had supposedly rung the bell.
 Cottell had grabbed Jane Ward by the arm and marched her to his house, demanding her name.
 She protested her innocence but to no avail.
 Testimony was provided by Mary Boyce and William Puddle (passers-by) and Sarah Green and Betsy Banwell, servants of Mr Cottell.
 No evidence against Jane Ward was offered.
-Cottell appears to have been fined 18/- with costs of 12/ 1831/004 Durbin George Hawker Wilcox Mary Ann Abraham 21 12 1831 Theft of money Т Mary Ann Hawker and Abraham Wilcox were charged with stealing the sum of 7/- from George Durbin.
+1831/004 Durbin George Hawker Wilcox Mary Ann Abraham 21 12 1831 Theft of money Т Mary Ann Hawker and Abraham Wilcox were charged with stealing the sum of 7/- from George Durbin.
 Both defendants were committed to prison pending their trial at the next Quarter Sessions.
 1831/004a